Can I drink coffee and tea if I have eczema?

 What is an eczema safe substitute for tea?

-The Eczema Diet features ‘Choco Milk’ which can be served hot or cold.
+The Eczema Diet and Eczema detox books feature ‘Choco Milk’ which can be served hot or cold.
 Simply combine ½ teaspoon of carob powder, 1½ cups of dairy free milk (organic soy milk/rice milk) and 1 teaspoon of rice malt syrup if you desire some form of sweetener.
 (Note coconut syrup and other coconut products are rich in salicylates so avoid these while you have eczema.)

 Enjoying an eczema-friendly cuppa and a biscuit...

 This decaf coffee is pictured with the ‘New Anzac Cookies’ featured in The Eczema Diet.
 Most recipes in the book are sugar-free but these cookies are a special treat which can be enjoyed on occasion.